nicholaspai/pricemonk/README.md

 # Price Monk Historical Price Feed API

 ## Features
-- Returns historical prices with accuracy to the minute
+- Returns historical prices with accuracy to the minute.
-- Provides a `/POST` endpoint for Slack bot connectivity
+- Provides a `/POST` endpoint for Slack bot connectivity.
+For more information on how to customize Slack bots go [here](https://api.slack.com/interactivity/slash-commands).

 ## Exchanges
-Returns prices from the following exchanges
+Returns prices from the following exchanges:

 Exchange Name | Date Added
 --- | ---